-The Non-Life business now consists of 1/ on the one hand the Alpha legacy portfolio that was obtained by Enstar in 2015 and is composed of business from brokers and business from underwriters and 2/ on the other hand the Part VII transfer portfolio that is composed of parts of the EEA business for which there were no longer passporting rights from the entities Mercantile, River Thames and Rombalds.
+The Non-Life business now consists of on the one hand the Alpha legacy portfolio that was obtained by Enstar in 2015 and is composed of business from brokers and business from underwriters and on the other hand the Part VII transfer portfolio that is composed of parts of the EEA business for which there were no longer passporting rights from the entities Mercantile, River Thames and Rombalds.

-In the table here below, you can find the Belgian GAAP results of Alpha of financial year 2022 compared to financial year 2021.
+In the table here below, you can find the Belgian GAAP results of Alpha of financial year 2023 compared to financial year 2022.

-Alpha Result 12/2022 12/2021
+Alpha Result 12/2023 12/2022

-Net earned premiums -78 108
+Net earned premiums 215 -78

-Investment income 2.042 3.020
+Investment income 2.793 2.042

-Net other technical income 58 0
+Net other technical income 12 58

-Net claim expenses 11 248
+Net claim expenses 676 11

-Net operating expenses -845 -921
+Net operating expenses -1.155 -845

-Investment expenses -2.855 -1.159
+Investment expenses -1.031 -2.855

-Net other technical expenses 0 0
+Net other technical expenses -15 0

-Variation in equalization provision 0 31
+Variation in equalization provision 0 0

-Net technical result - Non-Life -1.667 1.327
+Net technical result - Non-Life 1.494 -1.667

 Life result 0 0

-Exceptional result 12 -5
+Exceptional result 12

-Corporate tax 82 131
+Corporate tax -40 82

-Net result - Non-Life -1.573 1.453
+Net result - Non-Life 1.454 -1.573

-- In 2022 there is an increase in the unearned premium reserve and the reserve for premium deficiency.
-For the Alpha legacy business, the unearned premium reserve further decreases, but for the transferred Danish Disability Book, an unearned premium reserve and a premium deficiency reserve was set up, hence the negative result under premiums.
-At year end 2022 the company no longer has policies in force except in the Surety business (under class 15) and the Danish Disability Book (under class 2 "Health"), coming from the Part VII transfer.
-For the Danish Disability premiums will be issued as well. - The investment income consists mainly off: - €1m of regular investment income such as interest income from bonds and dividends from the equity fund. €1m of reversal of unrealised losses. - In 2021 the release of ULAE was limited to €0,2m because we already anticipated the required ULAE following the Part VII transfer.
-In 2022, the BEGAAP percentage for ULAE increased from 15% to 17%, and considering the LAT, the ULAE increased from €5m to €6,6m.
-Notwithstanding, the Part VII transfer, the OLR increased only from €17,3m to €18,4m.
+- In 2023 there is an increase in the net earned premium.
+This relates to the Danish disability book.
+In addition, there was also a decrease in the unearned premium reserve and the reserve for premium deficiency.
+For the Alpha legacy business, the unearned premium reserve further decreases.
+At year end 2023 the company no longer has policies in force except in the Surety business (under class 15) and the Danish Disability Book (under class 2 "Health"), coming from the Part VII transfer. - The investment income consists mainly off: - €1m of regular investment income such as interest income from bonds and dividends from the equity fund. €1,6m of reversal of unrealised losses. - In 2022, the BEGAAP percentage for ULAE increased from 15% to 17%, and considering the LAT, the ULAE increased from €5m to €6,6m.
+In 2023 there was a release on ULAE of €660kThe OLR decreased only from €18,4m to €15,1m.
 This is due to releases in both the Alpha legacy portfolio and the Part VII portfolio.
-The IBNR increased from €2,1m to €2.7m.
-The claims paid decreased from €3,1m to €2,7m.
-The combination of these elements causes the cost of claims to increase from -€0,2m to €11k profit.
+The IBNR decreased from €2,7m to €2,6m.
+The claims paid decreased from €2,7m to €1,5m.
+The combination of these elements causes the cost of claims net of reinsurance to decrease from €11k to €676k profit.

-The increase in the investment expenses is mainly due to the unrealised losses on investments.
+The decrease in the investment expenses is mainly due to the decrease in unrealised losses on investments.
 These unrealised losses are mainly related to the investment funds.
 Under Belgian GAAP there are no impairments on bonds as long as there is no indication that the value of the bonds cannot be recuperated at maturity of the bonds.